MicrosoftDocs/bot-docs/articles/bot-service-quickstart-registration.md

 > [!IMPORTANT]
 > You only need to register a bot if it is not hosted in Azure.
-If you created a bot using the Azure portal or the Command Line Interface (CLI) then the bot is already registered with the Azure Bot Service.
+Bots created using the Azure portal or the Command Line Interface (CLI) are already registered with the Azure Bot Service.
 For more information, see [Deploy your bot](bot-builder-deploy-az-cli.md) and [Create a bot with Azure Bot Service](v4sdk/abs-quickstart.md).

 ## Create a registration application